-- 5.3.1 In the event that you are unsatisfied with the decision of the Disciplinary Manager as set out in the Disciplinary Decision Letter, you can appeal to the Appeal Manager provided that you do so in writing to the Clerk within 10 working days of the Disciplinary Decision Letter being sent to you. - 5.3.2 Your appeal letter must clearly set out the grounds of your appeal.
-This will enable the Clerk and the Appeal Manager to determine if the appeal is to be by way of a rehearing of the case or by way of a review of the case. - 5.3.3 The Appeal Meeting will normally be held within 20 working days of your appeal letter being received by the Clerk.
-If you are unavailable on the proposed date an alternative date will be offered if possible. - 5.3.4 The Appeal Manager may consider any new evidence produced by you which was not available to the Disciplinary Manager. - 5.3.5 The Appeal Manager may only consider new evidence produced by the Disciplinary Manager if it touches upon your credibility in relation to evidence you have already given or if it rebuts any new evidence produced, or any assertions made, by you in your grounds of appeal. - 5.3.6 The Appeal Manager is not required to hear oral evidence and may rely on written evidence. - 5.3.7 If the Appeal Manager does decide to hear oral evidence, you will be given an opportunity to comment on it either by (a) attending the meeting or (b) reviewing the notes of that oral evidence after the meeting (if you were not present at the meeting where such oral evidence was given).
-In the event of (b) you must provide any response to the notes of the oral evidence within 5 working days of receipt of the same.
+- 5.3.1 In the event that you are dissatisfied with the decision of the Disciplinary Manager as set out in the Disciplinary Decision Letter, you can appeal to the Appeal Manager provided that you do so in writing to the Clerk within 10 Working Days of the date of the Disciplinary Decision Letter. - 5.3.2 Your appeal letter must clearly set out the grounds of your appeal.
+Your appeal may either be a review of any formal disciplinary sanction imposed or a re-hearing of the case and the Appeal Manager will determine whether your appeal is a review or a re-hearing based on the content of your appeal letter.
+The decision of the Appeal Manager in this regard will be final.
+When preparing your appeal letter, you may wish to consider the following grounds: - (a) that the action taken was unfair; - (b) that this Disciplinary Policy and Procedure was applied defectively or unfairly; - (c) that new evidence has come to light which was not available when the relevant decision was made by the Investigating Manager or Disciplinary Manager; - (d) that the sanction was overly harsh in all the circumstances. - 5.3.3 The Appeal Meeting will normally be held within 20 Working Days of your appeal letter being received by the Clerk.
+You will be given at least 5 Working Days' notice of the Appeal Meeting. - 5.3.4 The Appeal Manager may consider any new evidence produced by you which was not available to the Disciplinary Manager. - 5.3.5 The Appeal Manager may only consider new evidence produced by the Disciplinary Manager if it touches upon your reliability in relation to evidence you have already given or if it rebuts any new evidence produced, or any assertions made, by you in your grounds of appeal. - 5.3.6 Written or oral evidence can be presented at an Appeal Meeting.
+If written evidence is to be relied upon, you will be provided with it prior to the Appeal Meeting and you will be given a reasonable opportunity to comment on it during the Appeal Meeting, if you attend the meeting.
+If you do not attend the Appeal Meeting, you will be given an opportunity to provide written responses to any written evidence presented.